chenwang07/NifflerDemo/README.md

 ![Example Image](res/images/NifflerArchitectureV01WhiteSmall.png)

-Niffler is a cloud-based vendor-free framework (to switch to any vendor you want) for trading using tick-level data feed , we process and store over 100GB of data per day.
+Niffler is a cloud-based vendor-free framework (to switch to any vendor you want) for trading using the tick-level data feed , we process and store over 100GB of data per day.

-It could provide sigal breakthrough notification, live curve and volatility surface calibration and risk calculation
+It could provide signal breakthrough notification, live curve, volatility surface calibration, and risk calculation

-Researcher/trader could leverage its ample market data to rebuild the market structure and back-test their trading strategies with the highest accuracy
+The researcher/trader could leverage its ample market data to rebuild the market structure and back-test their trading strategies with the highest accuracy

-(Currently prod repo is private and the application will be available soon)
+(Currently, the Niffler prod repo is private, it is the demo repo, and the application will be available soon)

 # Data Available
 - Equity